flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 toc_max_heading_level: 2
 ---

-The goal of Flet 1.0 is not just "facelifting" the framework, but to enable Python developers writing real production-grade apps that scale from a few screens to hundreds of pages, views, dialogs.
+The goal of Flet 1.0 is not just to give the framework a facelift, but to enable Python developers to build production-grade apps that scale from a few screens to hundreds of pages, views, and dialogs.

-While we were "dogfooding" Flet to ourselves and writing Flet apps, such as Flet app for mobiles or control gallery, it become clear it's increasingly hard to build a more complex app with the current "imperative" approach.
+While dogfooding Flet — building our own apps like "Flet" mobile app and the Control Gallery — we realized the current imperative approach makes complex apps increasingly difficult to deliver.

-In Flet 1.0 we introduce, along with existing imperative, the new declrative approach of writing scalable apps inspired by frameworks such as React, SwiftUI and Jetpack Compose.
+In Flet 1.0, we introduce, alongside the existing imperative style, a new declarative approach for writing scalable apps inspired by frameworks such as React, SwiftUI, and Jetpack Compose.

 <!-- truncate -->